 A good third-party information security risk management program must be standardized.
 The same process must be followed every time.
 It’s not that we don’t continually refine and improve the program, it’s that we do so in a manner that is planned and consistent.
 In order to ensure standardization, the following must be true:

-- All third-parties must be assessed for inherent risk the same way.
+- All third-parties must be assessed for the inherent risk in the same way.

-- All third-parties must be assessed for residual risk the same way.
+- All third-parties must be assessed for the residual risk in the same way.

 - Inherent and residual assessments must be objective.

 - Thresholds must be set for all third-parties; driving risk treatment decisions.

 Standardization can be achieved through rigid processes, but that could easily defeat our efforts to simplify.
 The best way to standardize is to use automation.
 Automation ensures that specific business rules are applied in a consistent manner, and it removes the non-standardization that often comes with human behaviors and decision-making.

 No matter what we do, we cannot prevent all bad things from happening.
 We live with a certain amount of risk, and there is no feasible way to eliminate it all.
 Organizations must consider how to defend themselves against the potential onslaught of regulatory investigations, civil suits, and loss of revenue.